 A mind filled with undigested, unchecked factoids is unable to judge the truth of new information.
-We get neither a "light bulb" nor a "clashing" experience.
-We get nothing...

 The "light bulb" has been unscrewed!

-Gurus, if they truly respect us...
+Guru's, if they truly respect you...

-- ...will encourage our sovereignity, encourage healthy skepticism, and our need to seek the experience of genuine understanding. - Sadly, we have seen there are plenty of motivations for false gurus to try and turn people in exactly the opposite direction; towards blind obedience. - It has resulted in ruthless violence and death to scientists, to women, and other innocents... both in the past, and the present.
+- ...will encourage your sovereignty, encourage healthy use of your mind, skepticism, and desire to seek the experience of genuine understanding. - Sadly, we have seen there are plenty of motivations for false gurus to try and turn you in exactly the opposite direction; towards blind faith. - Is it at all credible that, unlike all humans, THEY have a secret pipeline to Perfect Truth that bypasses the mind and senses?
+Very dangerous to your self-mastery to hand over your person to an outsider in this way.